-City Presentation Requirements
+City Presentation and Q&A Requirements

-- Time allowed: The presentation can be up to 7 minutes. - Presenters: Three students will represent the team. - Visual aids and props: The model or model segments should be the primary visual aid.
+- Time allowed: The presentation can be up to 7 minutes.
+Teams will have 8 minutes to answer questions from a panel of judges. - Presenters: The three student representatives must be the same for both the presentation and Q&A. - Teamwork: The three student representatives should share time equally and display a similar amount of knowledge and understanding of topics. - · Visual aids and props: The model or model segments should be the primary visual aid.
 Other visual aids might include pointers, posters, flip charts, handouts, or costumes.
 With the exception of a handout and costumes, any visible item that is not part of the City Model will be deemed a visual aid and subject to the following size limitations: - Display boards-Cannot be larger than standard size (24" x 36" for poster boards, 25" x 30" for flip charts, 36" x 48" for tri-fold boards); up to two poster boards or flip charts may be displayed concurrently, or one tri-fold at one time.
 Note: signs created with a matte finish look better in photographs. - Flip charts-If you are using prepared flip charts, make sure your writing does not show through to the next page.
 Make your lettering BIG AND DARK.
-(Use blue, black, brown, purple, or dark green markers.) - Costumes-Includes anything the presenters wear or carry that enhances their role. - One handout and small mock-ups -All items in this category must collectively fit with a 6"x 6"x 12" volume (think shoe box). - Audiovisual equipment: is not allowed. - Budget: The total value of ALL of the materials you use to build your model, make visual aids, and create costumes is included in your \$100 budget.
+(Use blue, black, brown, purple, or dark green markers.) - Costumes-Includes anything the presenters wear or carry that enhances their role. - One handout and small mock-ups -All items in this category must collectively fit with a 6"x 6"x 12" volume (think shoe box).

+- Audiovisual equipment: is not allowed. - Budget: The total value of ALL of the materials you use to build your model, make visual aids, and create costumes is included in your \$100 budget.